What is covered under the AHCIP?

 $1.5 billion to assist Albertans with prescription drugs, ambulance services, cancer therapy drugs and other health benefits Find out how Alberta is investing in families and communities – Budget 2014 ›

-Through the Alberta Health Care Insurance Plan (AHCIP), the ministry provides residents of Alberta with full coverage for medically necessary* physician and some specific dental and oral surgical health services.
+Through the Alberta Health Care Insurance Plan (AHCIP), the government of Alberta provides Alberta residents with full coverage for medically necessary* physician and some specific dental and oral surgical health services.

 You must register for AHCIP coverage to receive insured hospital and physician services if you are new or returning to Alberta.